findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 ## Code Readability

-We want to maximise our **code's readability**.
-One of the Go code's problems is that it overuses if-statement, which prevents you to notice the important decision points of the algorithm.
+We want to maximize our **code’s readability**.
+One of the Go code’s problems is that it overuses the if-statement, which prevents you from noticing the algorithm's critical decision points.

-For example, Go's standard library includes quite many of the following code
+For example, Go’s standard library includes quite many of the following code
 blocks:

 ```go